-I'm offering a 2019 spring and fall day rate special on Lakes Sharpe, Thompson and Poinsett (April, May, September and October only) to which all rods, tackle, bait and cleaning/bagging your catch is provided.
+I'm offering a 2021 spring and fall day rate special on multiple day bookings only, for Lakes Sharpe, Thompson and Poinsett (April, May, September and October only) to which all rods, tackle, bait and cleaning/bagging your catch is provided.

 Adams Guide Service also offers package rates that include lodging, right in DeSmet South Dakota, home of the Laura Ingalls Wilder Pageant.
 The Laura Ingalls Wilder pageant is during July, should you be looking to plan a family vacation with different activities.

 For more information call 605-323-8378.